temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 A Workflow defines a sequence of steps defined by writing code, known as a Workflow Definition, and are carried out by running that code, which results in a Workflow Execution.

-Before writing the Workflow Definition, it is important to define the data objects used by the Workflow Definitions.
+Before writing the Workflow Definition, it's important to define the data objects used by the Workflow Definitions.

 ### Define Data Class